 “Order” means the order submitted by Client to Supplier by mail, fax, email or via the Website, setting out matters relating to Supplier’s delivery of Services to Client and governed by these Terms and Conditions.

-“Personal Information” means any information that may be used to identify an individual.
+“Personal Information” means any information relating to a natural person as defined by the applicable law that may be used to identify an individual.

 “Service Commencement Time” means (i) the time Supplier commences providing the Services as notified by Supplier to Client; or (ii) the time Client begins using the Services, whichever date is earlier.